Summer will be here before you know it. This year, why not stay home and celebrate your family with these 10 Summer Staycation Ideas!

 Grab your sleeping bags, camp stove and head to your nearest camping area for a night of s’mores and ghost stories.
 A night around the campfire is just good for the soul.
 Camping can be a cost effective way to get out to explore but you can also camp right in your own backyard.
 Backyard camping under the stars is great if you’re unsure of the weather or have small kids who may need to go back inside.

 Let’s talk!
 Have you ever stayed home for a staycation?
+Do you have any Summer Staycation Ideas to share?
 What was your favorite activity?